we broken up and I have asked her for the ring back and she said no I live in fl.

 It depends on the circumstances of the breakup in terms of who ended the engagement or was the engagement terminated by mutual consent?See question

 Me and my husband been married for a year he cheated on me i moved out and want a divorce.

 The cheapest and quickest way to get divorced is to have an agreement on all the issues prior to filing your petition for dissolution.
 You can execute an agreement and certain other forms that are required to be filed in a dissolution of marriage action prior to filing and then file and set the cause for a final hearing.
 It would be best to have an attorney at least review your documents prior to filing.
 All the best.See question

 My boyfriend and I aren't married but have a child together.
 Last night he came to my mother's house while she was watching him and attacked her and took our son.
 The police said that legally he has every right to his son, but he's violent and dan...

 I agree with the previous response.
 If no paternity was ever commenced and there is no order on any time-sharing, then by default, you are presumed to have all of the time-sharing and sole parental responsibility.
 The father has no rights until he commences an action for paternity.
 If the father refuses to hand over the child to you, you should consider filing an Emergency Verified Motion for Child Pick-Up Order right away.
 All the best.See question

-It depends on who broke off the engagement.
-Typically if the engagement is terminated by the donee or by mutual consent of the parties, the donor (you) may recover the ring.
-However, if you are the one who broke off the engagement, then usually the donee is entitled to keep the ring.See question
+Typically, when the engagement is terminated by the donee (the person who received the ring) or by mutual consent of the parties, the donor (you) may recover the ring.See question